keerthi5083/keerthi5083/README.md

  MSc in Artificial Intelligence and Robotics with Advanced Research (UK).
  Aspiring Data Scientist.
- Passionate about Machine Learning, Deep Learning, and AI Ethics
+ Passionate about Machine Learning, Deep Learning, and AI Ethics.

 I enjoy building practical solutions using AI, machine learning, and data-driven approaches, and I have hands-on experience working with Python, Java, TensorFlow, PyTorch, and web technologies.